OS2iot/OS2iot-docs/source/programming-guidelines/programming-guidelines.rst

 Mapper” pattern for all our queries.
 We determine the datebase schema code-first, and use TypeORM database migrations to change it.

-For testing we use Jest or Mocha (TBD).
+For testing we use Jest.
 We attempt to write both unit-test for each unit in isolation in addition to integration-tests to ensure that the whole is functioning.
 We strive to do Test Driven Development (TDD) and keep the code coverage as high as reasonably